 Severe abdominal pain

-Often people will have a few days of pain before the intestinal perforation occurs.
-If you have pain in the abdomen, see your health care provider immediately.
-Treatment is much simpler and safer when it is given before the perforation occurs.
+People will often have a few days of pain before the intestinal perforation occurs.
+If you have pain in the abdomen, see your health care provider right away.
+Treatment is much simpler and safer when it is started before the perforation occurs.